Hundreds of flights axed as US kicks off long holiday weekend

 Airlines say they're working to address the situation, recruiting pilots and other staff and trimming summer seat capacity by 15 percent.

-While acknowledging the pilot supply problem, airline industry officials point to other exacerbating factors, including turbulent weather, increased staff absences due to Covid and insufficient personnel at flight traffic control at some sites.
+While acknowledging the pilot shortage, airline industry officials point to other exacerbating factors, including turbulent weather, increased staff absences due to Covid and insufficient flight traffic control personnel at some sites.

+For the long Independence Day weekend, a record 42 million Americans will also travel by road at least 50 miles (80 kilometers) from home, despite soaring gasoline prices, the American Automobile Association said.

+The travel hassles affecting the airline industry may be fueling the heavy road traffic, it noted.

 © 2022 AFP